maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>Standardmäßig die Gebühr vom Betrag abziehen</translation>

 ERR
-The German translation omits the ampersand (&) that marks the keyboard shortcut, which should appear exactly once in the translation.
-The meaning is accurately conveyed, but for correct UI behavior, the ampersand is required.
+Missing ampersand for the shortcut key; the English string has exactly one '&' which must be preserved in the translation.

 Correct translation:
 Standardmäßig &Gebühr vom Betrag abziehen